Symptoms of Pregnancy - How Early do the Symptoms Start?

 A pregnant woman carries a growing embryo or foetus inside her body for nine months.

-Positive results on an over-the-counter urine test can be a sign of this condition, which can then be confirmed by a blood test, ultrasound, foetal heartbeat detection or X-ray.
+Positive results on an over-the-counter urine test can be one of the signs of pregnancy, which can then be confirmed by a blood test, ultrasound, foetal heartbeat detection or X-ray.

 From the date of the woman’s last menstrual period (LMP) to delivery, the average duration of pregnancy lasts approximately 40 weeks or nine months.